jackschu/uva-operating-systems-review/markdownfiles/microkernel.md

         -   exceptions are message sends, do page faults through this

-<a id="org4fbcdec"></a>
+<a id="org8dc37c3"></a>

 ## other os designs

 -   exokernel: (an extreme)
     -   kernel only provides hw interface,
     -   only filters hw usage for safety
-    -   kernel just askes programs which page to free
+    -   kernel just asks programs which page to free
     -   kernel only moves packets (no socket abstractions)
     -   kernel does not keep thread control blocks: library os tell me to run
     -   tell about io, dont do anything else in response to io
--   singlularity: (failed microsoft research)
+-   singularity: (failed Microsoft research)
     -   os runs CIL bytecode
     -   no page tables at all (system calls literally just function calls)
-    -   rely on bytecode to keep processes memory seperate
+    -   rely on bytecode to keep processes memory separate
     -   specture / meltdown leaks through caches makes this not work